seignovert/cisscal/README.md

 original implementation and development, was the work of Dr. Kevin Beurle at Queen Mary, University of London from August 1998 through March 2002.
-Beginning in April 2002, major design and algorithmic modifications, software additions, debugging and maintenance have been performed by Benjamin Knowles of CICLOPS/Space Science Institute, Boulder, CO under the direct supervision of West.
+Beginning in April 2002, major design and algorithmic modifications, software additions, debugging and maintenance have been performed by Ben Knowles of CICLOPS/Space Science Institute, Boulder, CO under the direct supervision of West.
 Significant contributions (algorithms, software, evaluation and validation, etc.) have been made by West, Vance Haemmerle of JPL (while at CICLOPS), Daren Wilson of CICLOPS, and other members of the Cassini ISS Team.